-Nevertheless, amici note that the FTC Act would meet even that more stringent standard.
-In his dissent, Justice Gorsuch took as a given that "as long as Congress makes the policy decisions when regulating private conduct, it may authorize another branch to 'fill up the details.'"63 That formulation comes from Chief Justice Marshall, who noted the difference between those "important subjects, which must be entirely regulated by the legislature itself,' and 'those of less interest, in which a general provision may be made, and power given to those who are to act . . . to fill up the details."64

-In writing the FTC Act, Congress clearly recognized that unfairness was among the latter category: the drafting committee "gave careful consideration to the question as to whether it would attempt to define the many and variable unfair practices which prevail in commerce and forbid their continuance or whether it would, by a general declaration condemning unfair practices, leave it to the commission to determine what practices were unfair."
-The drafters settled on leaving it to the Commission, recognizing "that there were too many unfair practices to define, and after writing 20 of them into the law it would be quite
+In any event, amici note that the FTC Act would meet even this more stringent standard.
+The "fill up the details" language comes from dicta in an 1825 decision, noting the difference between those "important subjects, which must be entirely regulated by the legislature itself," and "those of less interest, in which a general provision may be made, and power given to those who are to act . . . to fill up the details."64 In writing the FTC Act, Congress clearly recognized that unfairness was among the latter category: the drafting committee "gave careful consideration to the question as to whether it would attempt to define the many and variable unfair practices which prevail in commerce and forbid their continuance or whether it would, by a general declaration condemning unfair practices, leave it to the commission to determine what practices were unfair."65 The drafters settled on leaving it to the Commission, recognizing "that there were too many unfair practices to define, and after writing 20 of them into the law it would be quite possible to invent others."66 This is an archetypal example of setting a "general provision" and leaving the Commission the power "to fill up the details" by defining "[u]nfair methods of competition."67